ArashAmiririgi/Crowdfunding-success/README.md

 - **Category Coherence**
 - **Novelty of Campaign Language**

-A synthetic dataset is included so that the code can run without access to the original confidential dataset.
+A small synthetic dataset is included dataset structure.

 ---